 - Properly size images – avoid huge images and resize them to correct dimensions.
-For example, my blog width is 680 pixels (with) so I crop my blog images to those dimensions.
+For example, my blog width is 765 pixels width so I crop my blog images to those dimensions.

 How do I reduce total blocking time in WordPress?

-How do I reduce total blocking time using WP Rocket?
+How do I reduce total blocking time in WP Rocket?

 How can I improve total blocking time in Elementor?